mwcraig/ccd-as-book/_build/03-01-Dark-current-The-ideal-case.md

   url: /03-00-Dark-current-and-hot-pixels
   title: 'Dark current and dark frames'
 next_page:
-  url: /03-02-Reality-of-dark-currrent--most-of-your-dark-frame-is-noise-and-not-all-of-the-time-dependent-artifacts-are-dark-current
+  url: /03-02-Real-dark-current-noise-and-other-artifacts
-  title: 'Reality: most of your dark frame is noise and not all of the time dependent artifacts are dark current'
+  title: 'Real dark current: noise and other artifacts'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---